paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 ^^^^^^^^^^^^^^

-This worker sets up the name of various input/output directories and the prefix for the output data products (e.g., diagnostic plots, images, etc.).
+This worker sets up the name of various input/output directories and the prefix used for the output data products (e.g., diagnostic plots, images, etc.).

 :ref:`get_data`
 ^^^^^^^^^^^^^^^